 “Public health is often defined as promoting, protecting, and improving the health of communities through education, promotion of healthy lifestyles, and disease prevention, detection, and response.”

-Our commitment to strengthening Montana’s public health system goes back to the very first grant we ever gave out.
+Our commitment to strengthening Montana’s public health system goes back to the first grant we ever gave.
 With that grant, we supported county and tribal public health departments to convene community partners, identify key health challenges, and develop collaborative plans to address them.
 (A library of community health assessments, community health improvement plans, and public health strategic plans is available here) Through this work, we learned about specific needs in Montana communities and the challenges many public health departments face in meeting them.
 We also realized that to improve the system, we would have to be strategic.

 Creating A Vision for A Healthier Montana